ate47/atian-cod-tools/README.md

 # Atian Call of Duty Tools

 My set of tools for Call of Duty.
-The code is more important that the features, so feel free to reuse it.
+The code is more important than the features, so feel free to reuse it. 🙂

 **Supported games**
 - Call of Duty: Black Ops 4 (T8)